Headaches / Migraines Specialist

 Relaxation and coping techniques help equip you to handle migraine pain.
 If stress triggers your migraines, these strategies can also control your risk factors.

-Dr. Chaffee also recommends regular exercise to help reduce tension and control migraines.
+Our doctors also recommend regular exercise to help reduce tension and control migraines.
 Low-intensity physical activity and a regular sleep schedule help promote overall health.

 How can chiropractic treatments help with migraines?

-In addition to spinal adjustments, Dr. Chaffee also offers these therapies to promote relief:
+In addition to spinal adjustments, Paragon Physical Medicine also offers these therapies to promote relief:

 - Physical rehabilitation